What is the Coriolis Effect?

 Air circulation patterns from the Coriolis effect

-For Hadley cells, the sun beams down at the equator.
-It evaporates and begins to rise carrying water vapor.
+For Hadley cells, the sun shines down at the equator.
+It evaporates and begins to rise bringing water vapor.
 More or less, it provides rain until about 30° latitude when it loses most of its moisture.

 The Coriolis effect on Jupiter